ibm-cloud-docs/cephaas/cluster-health-indicators.md

 In cluster details, you can:

 - View detailed status information (status comes from ROKS cluster health).
-- Review storage quota and usage metrics.
+- Review storage quota and usage metrics (if Fusion services are enabled).
+- Enable Fusion services if the cluster shows "Cluster storage not enabled".
 - Check for alerts or warnings that require action.
 - Access the OpenShift console for cluster-level operations.